hirotakahiraki/hirotakahiraki.github.io/content/en/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Applied Computer Science
+    - course: PhD course in Applied Computer Science
       institution: The University of Tokyo
       year: 2022 - current
     - course: MEng in Applied Computer Science